“If any miserable scoundrels come here, cut their throats.” — Brigham Young

-These actions contributed to a general distrust of outsiders and non-Mormons as the Mormon people feared their own destruction by the federal government.
-As a result, Brigham Young issued a proclamation of martial law on August 5th which, among other things, forbade people from traveling through the territory without a pass.
+These actions contributed to a general distrust of outsiders and non-Mormons, as the Mormon people feared their own destruction by the federal government.
+As a result, Brigham Young proclaimed martial law on August 5, which, among other things, forbade people from traveling through the territory without a pass.
 In addition, the citizens of Utah were discouraged from selling food to immigrants, especially for animal use.

-It was into this atmosphere that the weary emigrants arrived in Salt Lake City on about August 10, 1857.
-A critical stop, the wagon train members needed to refurbish their equipment, refresh themselves and their stock, and replenish their supplies.
+It was in this atmosphere that the weary emigrants arrived in Salt Lake City on about August 10, 1857.
+At a critical stop, the wagon train members needed to refurbish their equipment, refresh themselves and their stock and replenish their supplies.
 The once friendly Mormons, usually eager to trade agricultural commodities for manufactured goods, were now hostile and reluctant to trade.

-The wagon train was then told by a Mormon guide that they should take the southern route because the northern route was dangerous due to Indian attacks and had the potential for severe winter weather, while the southern route provided for more fodder for their stock and less danger.
+A Mormon guide told the wagon train that they should take the southern route because the northern route was dangerous due to Indian attacks and had the potential for severe winter weather.
+In contrast, the southern route provided more fodder for their stock and less danger.

 The leaders of the train made the ill-fated decision to retrace their steps and take the southern route.
-However, there were some in the group who decided to continue on the path along the Humboldt River.
+However, some in the group decided to continue along the path along the Humboldt River.
 The train was then divided with the understanding that it would later be reunited.

-Though the vast majority of the train members headed southward, most historians believe today that the group easily could have made the northern trek with little difficulty.
-And in fact, those that did, including Malinda Cameron Scott, and her children, along with the Page Family and others, did successfully make the trek, arriving safely in California in October 1857.
+Though most of the train members headed southward, most historians believe today that the group easily could have made the northern trek with little difficulty.
+And, those who did, including Malinda Cameron Scott, her children, the Page Family, and others, made the trek, arriving safely in California in October 1857.

 As the Fancher train moved south without a pass from the Mormons, contact with the local settlers became more abrasive.
-Rumors began to circulate that among the Fancher party were members of a mob that killed Mormon founder Joseph Smith, Jr. years previously.
-The rumors were embellished with each telling and by the time the wagon train reached Cedar City, reports of gross misconduct were believed.
+Rumors began to circulate that among the Fancher party were members of a mob that had killed Mormon founder Joseph Smith, Jr. years previously.
+The rumors were embellished with each telling, and reports of gross misconduct were believed by the time the wagon train reached Cedar City.
 With hungry bellies and injured feelings, the Fancher train proceeded through Cedar City westward as the locals held meetings to determine what was to be done about the interlopers.

 At the edge of the desert between Utah and California, about 35 miles southwest of Cedar City, the wagon train stopped to rest and recuperate for several days in a meadow surrounded by numerous springs.
 In the meantime, the militia back in Cedar City had decided that the Fancher train should be eliminated.

 At dawn on September 7, 1857, the travelers were besieged by Mormon-allied Paiute and militiamen disguised as Indians.
 Though the wagons were drawn into a circle, making a strong defensive barrier, seven were killed and 16 wounded in the first assault.
-For the next five days, the siege continued while the wagon train resisted.
+The siege continued for the next five days while the wagon train resisted.

 Eagerly accepting the conditions, the small children and wounded were placed in the wagons, followed by the women and older children walking in a group.
 The men trailed the women, walking alongside their armed militia protectors.

-After having traveled about a mile and a half, Major John M. Higbee rose up in his stirrups and shouted “Do your duty!”, whereupon all but the young children were slaughtered, either by their armed escorts or by hidden Paiute.
-An estimated 120 unarmed men, women and older children were killed; 17 of the younger children under the age of seven were spared.
+After having traveled about a mile and a half, Major John M. Higbee rose up in his stirrups and shouted, “Do your duty!” after which all but the young children were slaughtered, either by their armed escorts or by hidden Paiute.
+An estimated 120 unarmed men, women, and older children were killed; 17 younger children under the age of seven were spared.

 — A traveler passing through the area in 1859